 The Latin name for orca or killer whale is Orcinus orca.
 Orcinus translates to “of the kingdom of the dead” and is probably derived from Roman God of the underworld Orcus, a reference to the fierce hunting reputation of this animal.

-How much does a killer whale weigh?
+How much does an orca weigh?

 A newborn baby orca weighs as much as a motorbike at about 180kg, and they’re 2-3m long.
 An adult male can weigh about 8600kg and grow up to 10m in length, while an adult female can weigh about 5400kg and grow up to 9m in length.